 8. christmas garlands

-10. artificial snow can
+10. can of artificial snow

 11. books

-12. gingerbread
+12. curly gingerbread

 13. small chocolates

-14. hair clips and rubber bands for girls
+14. hairpins and rubber bands for girls

 15. small cars